yoasif/Reddit-Wherever/README.md

 - Run browser popup only when icon is clicked
 - Show YouTube comments as default

-Reddit Wherever contains no ads, and signup is not required.
+Reddit Wherever contains no ads, collects no data and signup is not required.

 Download from Chrome Web Store: